-- making recommendations to the Board on the appointment, reappointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and handling any questions regarding its resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards and discussing with the external auditors on the nature and scope of the audit and reporting obligations before the audit commences; - developing and implementing a policy on engaging external auditors to supply non-audit services and reporting to the Board, identifying and making recommendations on any matters where action or improvement is needed; - monitoring the integrity of the Company's financial statements and annual report and accounts, and halfyear report, as well as reviewing significant financial reporting judgments contained in them; - reviewing the Company's financial controls, and risk management and internal control systems; - discussing the risk management and internal control systems with the management to ensure that the management has performed its duty to have such effective systems; - considering major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and management's response to these findings; - where an internal audit function exists, ensuring co-ordination between the internal and external auditors, ensuring that the internal audit function is adequately resourced and has appropriate standing within the Company, and reviewing and monitoring its effectiveness; - reviewing the Group's financial and accounting policies and practices; - reviewing the external auditors' management letter, any material queries raised by the auditors to management about the accounting records, financial accounts or systems of control and management's response; - ensuring that the Board will provide a timely response to the issues raised in the external auditors' management letters; and - considering other topics as defined by the Board.
+- making recommendations to the Board on the appointment, reappointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and handling any questions regarding its resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards and discussing with the external auditors on the nature and scope of the audit and reporting obligations before the audit commences; - developing and implementing a policy on engaging external auditors to supply non-audit services and reporting to the Board, identifying and making recommendations on any matters where action or improvement is needed; - monitoring the integrity of the Company's financial statements and annual report and accounts, and halfyear report, as well as reviewing significant financial reporting judgments contained in them; - reviewing the Company's financial controls, and risk management and internal control systems; - discussing the risk management and internal control systems with the management to ensure that the management has performed its duty to have such effective systems; - considering major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and management's response to these findings; - where an internal audit function exists, ensuring co-ordination between the internal and external auditors, ensuring that the internal audit function is adequately resourced and has appropriate standing within the Company, and reviewing and monitoring its effectiveness; - reviewing the Group's financial and accounting policies and practices;

+- reviewing the external auditors' management letter, any material queries raised by the auditors to management about the accounting records, financial accounts or systems of control and management's response; - ensuring that the Board will provide a timely response to the issues raised in the external auditors' management letters; - reporting the matters in this code provision to the board; and - considering other topics as defined by the Board.

-During the Period, two Audit Committee meetings were held and, amongst other matters, considered and approved (i) for presentation to the Board for consideration and approval the draft unaudited combined financial information of the Group for the six months ended 30 June 2017 and (ii) audit-related matters.
+During the year ended 31 December 2018, two Audit Committee meetings were held and, amongst other matters, considered and approved audited consolidated financial information of the Group for the year ended 31 December 2017 and the unaudited consolidated financial information of the Group for the six months ended 30 June 2018.

-The Audit Committee held a meeting on 28 March 2018 and, amongst other matters, considered and approved for presentation to the Board for consideration and approval the draft audited consolidated financial statements of the Group for the year ended 31 December 2017.
+The Audit Committee held a meeting on 29 March 2019 and, amongst other matters, considered and approved for presentation to the Board for consideration and approval the draft audited consolidated financial statements of the Group for the year ended 31 December 2018.

-The attendance of each INED at the Audit Committee meetings during the Period and up to the date of this annual report is as follows:
+The attendance of each INED at the Audit Committee meetings during the year ended 31 December 2018 and up to the date of this annual report is as follows:

+Name of Bireston No. of Attendance/

-Name of Directors No. of Attendance/ No. of Meetings
+Name of Directors No. of Meetings

 Ms. Chan Bee Leng 3/3

 Ms. Li Xueling, Sharlene 3/3

 Mr. Ooi Soo Liat 3/3